gip-inclusion/archive-communaute-wp/wp-content/plugins/events-calendar-pro/readme.txt

 * Tweak - Add transport to Customizer to support live preview for view selector.
 [TEC-4055]
 * Fix - Events hidden from Upcoming List on the frontend will still show on the Events Manager.
 [ECP-1001]
 * Fix - Ensure we sort distances as numbers, not strings, in Map View.
 [ECP-1033]
-* Fix - Don't try ot access an undefined index on the week view widget.
+* Fix - Don't try to access an undefined index on the week view widget.
 [ECP-1165]
 * Fix - Prevent fatal error in PHP 8.0 in recurring events by ensure queue processor methods do_deletions, do_creations, and do_updates return an array.
 [ECP-1112]
 * Fix - On Event tag archives only show events with the tag, change the single event tag links to use the event tag archive, and add link to event tag archive in the admin.
 [TEC-4314]
 * Language - 0 new strings added, 10 updated, 0 fuzzied, and 0 obsoleted